julianthome/biofuzz/README.md

 # Installation

 A ready-to-use VirtualBox image of BioFuzz together with WebChess (one of the test subjects) is available [here](https://dropit.uni.lu/invitations?share=5652547adaabff7db807&dl=1).
 The login for authentication is user `biofuzz` with password `biofuzz`.
-For getting an idea how BioFuzz can be used [this screencast](https://dropit.uni.lu/invitations?share=babfb75907a530b2606b&dl=1) may be helpful.
+[This screencast](https://dropit.uni.lu/invitations?share=babfb75907a530b2606b&dl=1) may help to get an idea of how BioFuzz can be used.
 The remainder of this documentation illustrates the local installation of BioFuzz.

 ## BioFuzz toolkit Installation